cnpem/PyMOL4Win/README.md

 # Open Source PyMOL for Windows

 Open source PyMOL is available free of charge.
-A pre-compiled open source PyMOL is available free from [[Christoph Gohlke of the Laboratory for Fluorescence Dynamics, University of California, Irvine](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pymol)](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pymol).
+A pre-compiled open source PyMOL is available free from [Christoph Gohlke of the Laboratory for Fluorescence Dynamics, University of California, Irvine](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pymol).

 This repository provides a method to install PyMOL v2.6 on Windows.
 If necessary, a portuguese version of this guide is available [here](https://github.com/LBC-LNBio/PyMOL4Win/blob/main/README_PT.md).